alex-patterson-webdev/event-dispatcher/README.md

 The `Arp\EventDispatcher\Listener\ListenerProvider` is an implementation of the `Psr\EventDispatcher\ListenerProviderInterface`.
 The class has been designed to store and 'provide' an `iterable` collection of event listeners for a given event object.
-The `ListenerProvider` also implements interface `Arp\EventDispatcher\Listener\AddListenerAwareInterface` which exposes public methods which allow fot the registration of event listeners.
+The `ListenerProvider` also implements interface `Arp\EventDispatcher\Listener\AddListenerAwareInterface` which exposes public methods which allow for the registration of event listeners.

 We can register any PHP `callable` data type directly using the `ListenerProvider::addListenerForEvent()` method.